locious7/sandbox/vagrant/Windows/dd-sqlserver-2022/README.md

 ## What this VM does

-This VM will spin up a basic Windows Server 2022 with a SQL Server 2019 instance with DBM enabled and logging enabled.
+This VM will spin up a basic Windows Server 2022 and a SQL Server 2019 instance with DBM enabled and logging enabled.
 It will schedule an installation for the datadog agent 1 minute in the future and set `logs_enabled` to "true".
 It will then add three basic Windows-specific integrations: WMI, Windows Event Viewer, and Windows Services.
 The addition of these 3 integrations will be scheduled for one minute after the dd-agent is installed.

-WMI queries a few metrics specific to the ddagent process and Notepad process.

-Windows Services check will be set up over `wmiApSrv`
+Data collected:
+ - Database monitoring as listed here: https://docs.datadoghq.com/database_monitoring/setup_sql_server/selfhosted/?tab=sqlserver2014
+ - Windows Event logs as listed here: https://docs.datadoghq.com/integrations/win32_event_log/#configuration

-Win32_event_log integration will collect events from the System log file if they are of the "Error" type and the Agent will forward them to Datadog.
+  	- Win32_event_log integration will collect events from the System log file if they are of the "Error" type and the Agent will forward them to Datadog.
 If you want to collect frequent events, change type to "Information".
+ - SQL Server Logs as listed here: https://docs.datadoghq.com/integrations/sqlserver/?tab=host
+ - SQL Server Metrics as listed here: https://docs.datadoghq.com/integrations/sqlserver/?tab=host
+ - WMI queries a few metrics specific to the ddagent process and Notepad process.
+			- Windows Services check will be set up over `wmiApSrv`

 ## VM type: Windows Server 2019